Lawton/ToDoApplication/README.md

 # ToDoApplication
 A sample android application for a to do list.

+This TODO application comes from my desire for an ability to put very simply todo list on my phone.
+I write todo list every morning so that I can remind myself what I need to get done.
+The features of this todo list are therefore based around my desire for relative simplicity.

 Feature to be included:
 - calendar with daily list
 - easily add tasks to current day